 • variety of media – fine art papers, canvas, sometimes metal and mixed media;

 • honouring the advice of my mentor, the grand old man of Danish photography Viggo Rivad: it is you, not some (expensive/sophisticated) equipment, who create the good picture;

-• I teke responsibility for the entire process – from shooting to printing, framing and marketing;
+• I take responsibility for the entire process – from shooting to printing and marketing;

 • I experiment with the above, not aiming to find a niche or one style that can be repeated;

 • I’m inspired by artists such as Robert Rauschenberg, Gerhard Richter and David Hockney as well as by classical art – e.g Vermeer in “Black Girl With A Pearl Earring” (2014);

-• inspired too by contemporary photographers – too many to mention; travel to art and photo fairs as much as I can;
+• inspired too by contemporary photographers – too many to mention.
+I travel to art and photo fairs as much as I can;

 • identifying my work mostly with art photography but also some documentary on this site and on my Exposure site;

 • making extensive use of new technologies, the Internet and social media;

 • always having my Nikon D7000 and/or iPhone at hand;

-• exploring randomly what peace photography could be.
+• finally but not least important: exploring randomly what peace photography could be.

 For far too long photography wasn’t considered an art form – you’d often see the expression “art and photography”.
-But over the last 10-20 years, it has certainly become accepted as such and we find an increasing number of specialised photo galleries, art photo fairs, magazines and homepages.
-Museums open department devoted exclusively to photography.
+But over the last 10-20 years, it has certainly become accepted as such, and we find an increasing number of specialised photo galleries, art photo fairs, magazines and homepages.
+Museums open departments devoted exclusively to photography.

-The contemporary dynamics of photography as such – the role of images in society and creation of images of the world, the new digital technology, tools like the iPhone, apps and sharing dialogue/sharing options like this blog, social media and Instagram in particular – fascinates me.
+The contemporary dynamics of photography as such – the role of images in society and creation of images of the world, the new digital technology, tools like the mobile phone with ever better cameras, apps and sharing dialogue/sharing options like this homepage and blog, social media and Instagram in particular – fascinates me.